mattmakai/fullstackpython.com/source/content/pages/web-frameworks.rst

 * `Part 18: Deployment on the Heroku Cloud <http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xviii-deployment-on-the-heroku-cloud>`_

-Yeah, there are a lot of parts to the series.
-However, it helps to keep the complexity contained to small pieces at a time.
+Yes, there are many parts to the series.
+However, each post is focused on a single topic to contain the complexity.
 The whole series is well worth an in-depth read-through.
 The
 `author <https://twitter.com/miguelgrinberg>`_ is also writing the `O'Reilly Flask Web Development <http://shop.oreilly.com/product/0636920031116.do>`_